 - Teacher Education Applicants - Applicants are not required to take the General Record Examination (GRE) or Miller Analogy Test (MAT), but applicants with an undergraduate GPA of less than 3.0 may be required to complete a personal interview and writing sample.

-- Clinical Mental Health Counseling Applicants - Applicants are required to take the GRE or MAT.
+- Clinical Mental Health Counseling & School Counseling Applicants - Applicants are required to take the GRE or MAT.
 Niagara University students/graduates with a final (or last two years of course work) GPA of 3.0 or above are not required to take the GRE/MAT.

 - School Psychology Applicants - All applicants must take the GRE, including Niagara University students/graduates.